TheMaverickProgrammer/Compile-Time-Vector-Swizzling/README.md

 # Compile Time Vector Swizzling In C++
-By using C++17's constexpr if-statements and exploiting the string literal operator for GCC, provide GLSL vector swizzling in compile time for Clang (with extensions) and GNU compilers
+By using C++17's constexpr if-statements provide GLSL vector swizzling in compile time for Clang, MSVC, and GNU compilers

 [Example on godbolt!](https://godbolt.org/z/ecxidZ)